 And that new direction would be the old direction.
 It was decided to go back to the kinder, gentler days of the Golden Age.
 The violence and vulgarity began to be scaled back, and WWE returned to the (mostly) family-friendly product it was in the 1980s.
 Like back then, when Hulkamania was running wild, they needed a big name star to build their Federation around.

 The PG Era wasn't entirely squeaky clean, however.
 One of the most ruthless stables since the Attitude Era, The Nexus, would form out of the ashes of the NXT reality show, and would run roughshod over WWE for a while.
+The back-half of the era was also the genesis of CM Punk's main event run, which frequently made dramatic and slightly edgier twists and turns as he brought certain characters (even the normally incorruptible John Cena) to their breaking points.

 All in all, while many preferred the edgier product of the Attitude Era, there were relatively few faults with the PG Era, and it would set the stage for the direction for WWE in the future.